PiotrBerebecki/express-server-egghead/README.md

 - `npm init -y` to accept defaults
 - `npm i -D nodemon` shorthand for `npm install --dev nodemon`
+- Express uses [path-to-regexp](https://www.npmjs.com/package/path-to-regexp) for matching the route paths; see the path-to-regexp documentation for all the possibilities in defining route paths.

 ## Steps